 The SP area is strongly modified landscape covered by secondary grass vegetation.
 Around the SP area there are several poplar trees.
-Several walnut (Red List species) and oak trees stand in vicinity of the area where touristic infrastructure and elements of the water supply system will be arranged.

 Village Ubisa, which is located in the vicinity of Ubisa Monastery, belongs to Boriti community.
 The village is located on both riversides of the river Dzirula, at 320 m altitude above sea level, 11 km from town Kaharagauli.
 There are some 400 inhabitants living in the village.
 There is a primary public school in the village.
 The Tbilisi-Senaki highway runs through the village.
 Main means of livelihood comes from maize, been and vegetable crops.
 The number of families have small restaurant business operating along the highway.